Decentralisation in Thailand: Recentralization 2001 - 2010

 Since Thaksin Shinawatra became the prime minister of Thailand in 2001, the Thai Rak Thai Party (TRT) also won big landslide victory in 2004.
 His party implemented policies attempting to recentralize.
 Mansrisuk mentioned that his One Million Fund for Village had acted without LAOs participation, such as PAOs or SAOs.
 TRT policies also swayed local voters with village-level support programmes.
 The CEO-styled Provincial Governors direction was also opposed to decentralization plan.

-The 2006 Thai coup d'état repealed the 1997 Constitution.
+The 2006 Thai coup d'état repealed the 1997 constitution.
 The military junta drafted the new 2007 constitution which provided for referendum on main local issues and required for annual reports by LAOs on fiscal budget and annual expenditures.
 It causes the central government fewer process to dismiss elected officials.
 But Malesky and Hutchison noted that the 2006 Thai coup d'état accelerated decentralization process to curb central power of Thaksin.

 The central government gained more power over SAO committees.
 Even though, the 2007 constitution increased PAOs power and called on SAOs to engage in development planning more.
 The Community Council Act of 2007 also enforced SAOs to engage.
 In 2008, the Pheu Thai Party (PTP) government, former TRT, amended the Provincial Administrative Act of 1914 to increase Village Heads tenure age to the age of 60.
-It was the return of practices before the 1997 Constitution.
+It was the return of practices before the 1997 constitution.
 This attracts SAO Councilors to return to their villages to apply for Village Head instead.

 The PTP government changed Subdistrict Heads selection from Village Head elective to a direct appointment by Chief District Officers.
-The final amendment was to forbit the abolition of both sub-district heads and Village heads.
+The final amendment was to forbid the abolition of both sub-district heads and Village heads.

 Unger and Mahakanjana noted that the recentralization in 2008-2009 occurs because of their relationship with national level politicians which they often rely on sub-district heads to serve political supporters.
 Both military and the PTP governments involved in this recentralization.